khlkarim/ren/README.md

 input cant happen in multiple windows the lowest level of input is a window you cant go beyond that

-the window has an inputSystem
-window.inputSystem.on(ren::io::events::mouse::leftClick, do());

-initially all event are being listened to (all callbacks are set to methods of the window that emit into to the inputsystem)

-the window has an inputsystem
-initially the window sets all necessary callbacks when a window.callback is called it forwards the event to the inputsystem (using inputsystem.emit)

 there are 2 types of events
     keyboard
     mouse

-the window creates and bundles the events

-i need to fix the camera class its messy and redundent

-camera:
-    position
-    target direction (down range)
-        the target and position can be determined by the transform i dont know why we need an Up attribute

-        the target determines the pitch and yaw the up determines the roll => both affect the transform (you rotate arround target direction) camera attributes

-redesign the window class to have more controll over the rendering maybe make the rendering loop a callback functions